yaronf/I-D/STAR/draft-ietf-acme-star.md

 To improve robustness, the next certificate MUST be made available by the ACME CA at the latest halfway through the lifetime of the currently active certificate.
 It is worth noting that this has an implication in case of cancellation: in fact, from the time the next certificate is made available, the cancellation is not completely effective until the latter also expires.

-The server MUST NOT issue any additional certificates for this Order beyond its recurrent-end-date.
+The server MUST NOT issue any additional certificates for this order beyond its recurrent-end-date.

-Immediately after the Order expires, the server SHOULD respond with 403 (Forbidden) to any requests to the certificate endpoint.
+Immediately after the order expires, the server SHOULD respond with 403 (Forbidden) to any requests to the certificate endpoint.
 The response SHOULD provide additional information using a problem document {{RFC7807}} with type "urn:ietf:params:acme:error:recurrentOrderExpired".

 # Operational Considerations